🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ‘₯ Coworking Spaces Availability + 0.3 -- 40 There are no dedicated coworking spaces in Yaren or anywhere on the island of Nauru.
+πŸ‘₯ Coworking Spaces Availability + 0.3 -- 40 There are no dedicated coworking spaces in Yaren; remote workers would have to rely on hotels or private accommodations.

-πŸ“± Local SIM Card Availability + 5.3 -- 25 While SIM cards are available through the state-owned provider, the acquisition process can be slow and mobile data coverage is inconsistent.
+πŸ“± Local SIM Card Availability + 5.3 -- 25 Prepaid SIM cards are sold through the local telecom operator, but visitor registration and top-up options are limited and convenience is low.

 🌟 QUALITY OF LIFE